ophub/amlogic-s9xxx-openwrt/README.md

 If there is an `openwrt-armvirt-64-default-rootfs.tar.gz` file in a [Releases](https://github.com/ophub/amlogic-s9xxx-openwrt/releases) in your repository, you can use this file to directly package the required firmware.

-💡Tips: `openwrt_s9xxx_.*` is Prefix the `tag_name` in the Release.
+- `openwrt_s9xxx_.*` is Prefix the `tag_name` in the Release.
-💡Tips: `openwrt-armvirt-64-default-rootfs.tar.gz` is the firmware you are going to package, please refer to [router_config](https://github.com/ophub/amlogic-s9xxx-openwrt/tree/main/router_config) for compilation method.
+- `openwrt-armvirt-64-default-rootfs.tar.gz` is the firmware you are going to package, please refer to [router_config](https://github.com/ophub/amlogic-s9xxx-openwrt/tree/main/router_config) for compilation method.

 ```yaml
 - name: Build OpenWrt firmware